Azure/azure-rest-api-specs/specification/containerservice/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for ContainerServices (ACS/AKS/OpenShift).
+this is the AutoRest configuration file for ContainerServices (ACS/AKS/OpenShift).

 The ContainerServices RPv2 consists of two similar services: ContainerServices and ManagedClusters.
 Each service has its own swagger spec.